Simons Observatory: Broadband Metamaterial Anti-Reflection Cuttings for Large Aperture Alumina Optics: Conclusion

 We have developed metamaterial ARCs for alumina filters for the SO MF and UHF bands.
 These ARCs achieve percent-level control of reflections across up to an octave of bandwidth, which is the best performance across the widest bandwidth for any alumina ARC technology to date.
 Four 420 mm diameter alumina filters for the SO LAT were fabricated with the MF ARC with an ultimate production rate of 15 days per filter.
 The reflection performance of these filters was measured and agrees with simulations.
 Additionally, a two-inch diameter prototype of the UHF ARC was fabricated and its reflection performance was measured to have percent-level reflections across the UHF band.

 The transmission measurements indicate that these filters cause significant scattering above the target bands.
-If future work were to characterize the scattering kernel, this behavior could be exploited to help define the in band filtering for future experiments.
-Since this scattering is out of band it is not a liability in the current use cases.
+If future work were to characterize the scattering kernel, this behavior could be exploited to help define the in-band filtering for future experiments.
+Since this scattering is out-of-band it is not a liability in the current use cases.
 This was demonstrated with end-to-end measurements of a system including these filters which will be presented in a future publication \cite{Grace_holopaper,Sierra_LATRtpaper}.

 In addition to the future work of the alumina UHF ARC on a full-scale filter, the MF ARC will be diced onto two alumina filters for the SO Small Aperture Telescope (SAT).
 The largest of these has a diameter of 550 mm which will be a further test for the alumina metamaterial ARC technology.
 We do not anticipate any production obstacles from the larger diameter except for a marginally longer production time.
 After those filters are finished, the remaining task for alumina ARC for SO concerns the remaining dichroic band, the 20/40 GHz (Low-Frequency or LF).
 An ARC design has been made for this final band, but details such as the dicing blade types and cutting procedure still remain to be determined.